CameronStastra/hello-world/README.md

 # hello-world
 Sandbox repository

-Testing the branch feature and learnign how to use GitHub.
+Testing the branch feature and learning how to use GitHub.